Rachel Reilly

-Rachel Eileen Reilly Villegas (born October 16, 1984) is an American television personality, fashion designer, talk show host, actress, and reality show winner.
-Reilly appeared in two seasons of the U.S. edition of the reality TV series Big Brother, winning season 13 in 2011.
+Rachel Eileen Reilly Villegas (born October 16, 1984) is an American television personality and actress.
+After appearing as a houseguest on the twelfth season of the American edition of the reality series Big Brother in 2010, she returned for the thirteenth season in 2011, which she went on to win.
+She later returned as a houseguest on the twenty-seventh season in 2025.

 She has also participated in two seasons of The Amazing Race with her husband Brendon Villegas, placing third both occasions.
 She participated in a third season with her sister Elissa Slater, placing seventh.
 She has also won Celebrity Fear Factor and Snake in the Grass.

 Early life

-Reilly, with one younger sister named Elissa, was born in Concord, North Carolina and attended First Assembly Christian School in Concord.
+Rachel Eileen Reilly was born in Concord, North Carolina and attended First Assembly Christian School in Concord.
 She graduated from Northwest Cabarrus High School in Kannapolis, North Carolina in 2002.
 Reilly is a member of the Phi Mu sorority and she graduated from Western Carolina University in Cullowhee, North Carolina with a bachelor's degree in chemistry in 2007.

+She has one sister, Elissa Slater.